 Re- accreditation of a PSQM award

-PSQM awards are valid for three years.
+Primary Science Quality Marks are valid for three years.
 At the end of three years schools need to reaccredit.
-PSQM HQ contacts schools before the end of the third year to let the head teacher know that the award will shortly expire so that plans can be made to join the PSQM programme the following year.
+PSQM HQ contacts schools before the end of the third year to let the head teacher know that the PSQM will shortly expire so that plans can be made to join the PSQM programme the following year.

 Schools may renew for the same or a different Primary Science Quality Mark as appropriate.